horohoro-Git/PenguinRestaurant/README.md

-07/14 Improved zoom in/out controls for mobile and changed shop access from swipe to click 07/15 Fixed camera clipping into walls and added English localization script 07/16 Added language change functionality to the UI, and fixed an issue where trash bins could be placed touching each other
+07/14 Improved zoom in/out controls for mobile and changed shop access from swipe to click 07/15 Fixed camera clipping into walls and added English localization script 07/16 Added language change functionality to the UI, and fixed an issue where trash bins could be placed touching each other 07/17 Fixed incorrect placement of the trash can and resolved errors occurring during door repositioning